chrhenning/uncertainty_based_ood/README.md

 # Uncertainty-based OOD detection

 Exploring the link between uncertainty estimates obtained by "exact" Bayesian inference and out-of-distribution (OOD) detection.
+[Here](https://slideslive.at/38962915/are-bayesian-neural-networks-intrinsically-good-at-outofdistribution-detection), you can find a talk motivating the project.

 ## Prerequisits